fabjan/buildogram/README.md

 docker build -t buildogram .
 ```

-You can try it out locally:
+You can then try it out locally with curl:

 ```shell session
 $ docker run --rm -d -p3000:3000 buildogram:latest